haacked/haacked.com/_posts/2026/2026-07-20-remote-commit-signing.md

 excerpt_image: "https://i.haacked.com/blog/2026-07-20-remote-commit-signing/image1.png"
 ---

 These days, my main MacBook Pro does most of its coding without me.
-I mostly show up for the credit.
+I mostly show up to take the credit.
 For example, every day I walk with my daughter to a coffee shop while Claude Code churns through tasks in [worktrees](https://haacked.com/archive/2025/11/21/tree-me/).
 At the coffee shop, I'll remote in on a cheap MacBook Neo (upgraded from an iPad) to continue working.
 It's pretty much just a remote control for my main MacBook.
 [Jump Desktop](https://jumpdesktop.com/) gives me a screen share, [Blink Shell](https://blink.sh/) gives me a terminal on the iPad, and the work keeps going whether I'm there or not.

 There was one snag: signed commits.